tlarrieu/dotfiles/vim/bundle/YouCompleteMe/README.md

     idea).
 With Vundle, this would mean adding a `Bundle 'Valloric/YouCompleteMe'` line to your [vimrc][].

+    If you don't install YCM with Vundle, make sure you have run `git submodule update --init --recursive` after checking out the YCM repository (Vundle will do this for you) to fetch YCM's dependencies.

 3. [Complete this step ONLY if you care about semantic completion support for C-family languages.
 Otherwise it's not neccessary.]

     **Download the latest version of `libclang`**.
 Clang is an open-source compiler that can compile C/C++/Objective-C/Objective-C++.
 The `libclang` library it provides is used to power the YCM semantic completion engine for those languages.
-YCM needs libclang version 3.2 or higher.
+YCM is designed to work with libclang version 3.3 or higher, but can in theory work with 3.2 as well.

-    You can use the system libclang _only if you are sure it is version 3.2 or higher_, otherwise don't.
+    You can use the system libclang _only if you are sure it is version 3.3 or higher_, otherwise don't.
 Even if it is, I recommend using the [official binaries from llvm.org][clang-download] if at all possible.
 Make sure you download the correct archive file for your OS.

-4.  **Compile the `ycm_core` plugin plugin** (ha!) that YCM needs.
-This is the C++ engine that YCM uses to get fast completions.
+4.  **Compile the `ycm_support_libs` libraries** that YCM needs.
+These libs are the C++ engines that YCM uses to get fast completions.

     You will need to have `cmake` installed in order to generate the required makefiles.
 Linux users can install cmake with their package manager (`sudo